Introduction

 Consolidate the Concrete

-To remove air pockets and ensure the concrete fills all corners of the form, use a vibrating tool or tap the sides of the formwork.
+To eliminate air pockets and ensure the concrete and ensure the mix fills all corners of the form, use a vibrating tool or gently tap the sides of the formwork.

 -